-The 71st Session of American Legion Auxiliary Volunteer Girls State will take place from Sunday, May 28 to Saturday, June 3, on the campus of Lipscomb University in Nashville, Tenn.
+The 77th Session of American Legion Auxiliary Volunteer Girls State will take place in person at Lipscomb University from Sunday, May 28 to Saturday, June 3, 2023.
 If you are selected as a delegate or alternate to represent your school at ALA VGS, here are some answers to frequently asked questions:

-If, for any reason, you cannot arrive on Sunday, May 28, or remain until Saturday, June 3, you must inform your school guidance counselor, chair of your school’s ALA VGS committee, and Julia Wells, Chairwoman of ALA VGS.
+If, for any reason, you cannot participate in our in-person session from Sunday, May 28 to Saturday, June 3, 2023, you must inform your school guidance counselor, chair of your school’s ALA VGS committee, and Kathy Isaacson, Co-Director of ALA VGS at [email protected].

-Though much of the ALA VGS experience will become clearer to you once you arrive, there are a few steps you can take to be more prepared for the week:
+Though much of the ALA VGS experience will become clearer to you once the program begins, there are a few steps you can take to be more prepared for the week:

 - Get plenty of rest before coming to ALA VGS.
-Every day is full and requires 100% of you, both mentally and physically.
+Every day is full and requires 100% of you.

 - Realize that you need not be an expert in government to excel at Girls State.
 Consider ALA VGS a learning experience and remember that you have been chosen by your high school based on your abilities and leadership skills.